Hertzberg-Davis Forensic Science Center

 Graduate and Postbaccalaureate Programs

 Two Master of Science degrees are offered by the School of Criminal Justice and Criminalistics: Master of Science in Criminal Justice and a Master of Science in Criminalistics.
-The Master of Science in Criminal Justice is designed to provide the background necessary for administrative, practice, policy, social services and research positions in criminal justice.
+The program leading to the Master of Science in Criminal Justice offers two options, one in Administration and one in Forensic Mental Health.
+The program leading to the Master of Science in Criminal Justice, Administration Option, addresses issues of crime and criminal justice within a framework that emphasizes theory and research with their implications for criminal justice policy and practice.
+The Forensic Mental Health Option trains students in the delivery of services to psychiatrically impaired clients of the criminal justice systems.
+Both curricula are grounded in the social, behavioral and natural sciences.
+The Master of Science in Criminal Justice is designed to provide the background necessary for administrative, practice, policy and research positions in criminal justice.
+It also prepares students for doctoral study in criminal justice and related fields.
 The school recognizes the value of diverse methodological and theoretical approaches and encourages their complementary use and integration.
 The program leading to the Master of Science degree in Criminalistics offers a specialization in the application of science to the criminal justice process.

 Admission to the Program